chillpert/matrix/documentation/Timeline.md

 This is an overview of planned and currently worked on features as well as issues that need to be fixed.

 ##### Core features
-+ fully ray-trace based renderer (and many traditional rendering techniques)
++ fully ray-trace based renderer
 + support for Direct3D and Vulkan
 + fully functional user interface
 + scripting